MicrosoftDocs/Virtualization-Documentation/virtualization/windowscontainers/user_guide/container_networking.md

 New-VMSwitch -Name DHCP -NetAdapterName Ethernet
 ```

-If the container host is itself a virtual machine you will need to enable MacAddressSpoofing for the network adapter used as the container switch.
+If the container host is itself a virtual machine, you need to enable MacAddressSpoofing on the network adapter used as the container switch.
 This is completed with the **Set-VMNetworkAdapter** command and is run on the VM Host.

 ```powershell
 Get-VMNetworkAdapter -VMName TP4FullLatest | Set-VMNetworkAdapter -MacAddressSpoofing On